+Many learners google for the "write my interview paper" option.
 We often see interviews in the morning newspapers or magazines.
-There is always at least two interview participants - a person who asks questions and the other one who is interviewed.
-The interview is done in order to find out a person's opinion about a particular issue, event, etc. It is also a good basis for one of the academic assignments - an interview paper.
+The interview always has at least two participants: an interviewer asking questions, and the interviewed, who answers them.
+This process is necessary to find out another person's view on a particular issue, event, etc. It is also a basis for one of the academic assignments - an interview paper.
 Before you become aware of how to write an interview essay and start preparing it, we suggest you recall (or find out) a more detailed definition of this writing.

-Interview essay aims to provide a specific view of an object, event or phenomenon, based on the answers of different people.
-Hence, if you want to get these answers, you need to conduct an interview.
-After analyzing the various answers you have received, you should organize and process them appropriately and think about including them in your work.
-What is an interview paper writing process?
+An interview essay aims to provide a specific view of an object, event, or phenomenon based on different people's answers.
+Hence, you need an interview to find these answers.
+After analyzing the information you have received, you should organize and process it appropriately to ensure they are suitable for your paper.
+How to describe the process of crafting an interview paper?

-If you already aware of the peculiarities and necessary requirements of the interview paper are, you are ready to structure your future essay, and it means making up an outline!
+If you are already aware of the peculiarities and requirements for the paper, you are ready to make up an outline!

-- Introduction part: Get your audience acquainted with the main topic of the essay and draw their attention.
+- Introduction part: Get your audience acquainted with the topic and draw their attention.

-- Thesis statement: It is a sentence (or a few sentences) that gives some details about the interview participant (participants) and the central question or story.
+- Thesis statement: Write 1-2 sentences giving some details about the interview participant (participants) and the central theme.

 - Body part (3 paragraphs): Each paragraph could describe different ideas raised by one person or various viewpoints concerning the same matter expressed by different people.

-When you have decided on what you are going to write in each particular part of your paper, or even before that, there is one more important thing to consider - you are to choose your interview essay format.
-There are at least three main types: narrative, conversational and Q & A.
+When you have decided on what you are going to write in each particular part of your paper, or even before that, there is one more important aspect to consider - you are to choose your interview essay format.
+There are at least three main ones: narrative, conversational, and Q & A.

 - Narrative.
-You are free to use not only the person's direct speech but also retell their words via quotes and add your own thoughts.
-This type of essay gives you more freedom for analysis, and you can omit redundant or useless information.
+Using direct speech in your interview paper isn't necessary: retell the words via quotes and add your considerations.
+This format gives you more freedom for analysis and lets you omit redundant or useless information.

 - Conversational.
-It has a less strict style of the essay than the others.
-Here you have several options of how to address the audience (first- or second-person narration).
+It has a less strict format.
+Here you have several options for addressing the readers (first- or second-person narration).

-- Q & A. When writing an interview paper in Q & A format, you are to use only exact quotes without any changes.
-Most often such a format can be seen in magazines, and it is better to implement it if you have only one interviewee.
+- Q & A. This one presupposes using exact quotes without retelling them.No changes are allowed.
+Such a format can be seen in magazines, and it is better to implement it if you have only one interviewee.

-The primary purpose of an interview essay could be just to present a particular person to your audience.
-In this case, your thesis statement will include some background facts about the interviewee.
-If you are to analyze ideas of different people to create a background for your own conclusion, you have to state your main question and prepare your reader to what your interviewee is going to tell them about.
+The main goal of an interview paper could be just to present a person to your audience.
+Therefore, a good thesis statement will include some background facts about the interviewee.
 A refined thesis statement is always clear and understandable.
-You should make sure it's maintained appropriately throughout your essay.
-Since you know how to write a thesis statement for an interview essay and come up with a catchy introduction, it's time to move confidently to the body part of your writing.
+Now you know how to come up with a catchy introduction, so move to body paragraphs.

 Your essay may look different depending on the chosen format.
 However, there are several general requirements you'd better follow.
 So, the body part should contain information obtained through interviews.
-It means that the questions that you are going to ask must be considered in advance, as it will provide you with a more effective interview and informative answers.
-If you are recording the interview, make sure you use all the answers as they are, without any changes.
-If you write in a Q&A format, check the punctuation carefully and follow the structure requirements.
-If you chose a narrative format, your task is to apply the skills of analytical and critical thinking correctly in order to successfully use the received answers for supporting your own ideas or to better reveal the personality of the participant (or participants) of your interview.
+It means that the matters that you are going to touch on must be considered in advance, as it will provide you with a more effective interview and informative answers.
+If you are recording the conversation, use all the answers as they are, without any changes.
+Did you decide to craft a Q&A essay?
+Check the punctuation carefully and follow the structure requirements.
+If you chose a narrative format, your task is to apply the skills of analytical and critical thinking skills correctly to successfully use the received answers to support your ideas or to reveal better the participant's personality (or participants).

-To make the body part of your paper more exciting, analyze the interview thoughtfully.
+TTo make the body part of your paper more exciting, analyze the interview thoughtfully.
 You can also use relevant statistical data to make your essay well-grounded.
-Moreover, if you have more than one participant, you can compare their answers to get viewpoints of both experts and everyman or to confirm or disprove your thesis statement.
-Sometimes, an essay that you are assigned to write could base on the results of an opinion poll, which you are to conduct.
+Moreover, if you have more than one participant, you can compare their answers to get the opinions of both experts and everyman or to confirm or disprove your thesis statement.
+Sometimes, you'll need to conduct and use an opinion poll to write your essay.
 In this case, you should indicate the number and the age group of the participants.
-As you can see, many factors can affect the content and format of your essay body part.
-However, the main rule is to be attentive and try to think ahead - it is the right way to the final part of the interview paper - the conclusions.
+As you can see, many factors can affect the body part.
+However, the key rule is to be attentive and try to think ahead - it is the right way to the final part of the interview paper - the conclusions.

 How to end an interview essay perfectly

-- the influence of responses on your own thoughts;
+- the influence of responses on your thoughts;

 - the answer to your introductory question based on the interview results;